2187Nick/thinkscript/hurst_cycles/README.md

-# 🚀 This attempts to plot the Hurst cycle and display the next cycle peak or trough range.
+# 🚀 This attempts to plot the Hurst cycle and display the next cycle peak or trough range. ** Use V2

 Category: Cycles  (This is a work in progress)